philip-p87/omnet_WSN-Simulation/Aloha/README.txt

-Simulation code for journal paper "Accounting for Reliability in Unacknowledged Time-Constrained WSNs" by Philip Parsch and Alejandro Masrur, TU Chemnitz, Germany (contact: philip.parsch@cs.tu-chemnitz.de).
+Simulation Code for Journal Paper "Accounting for Reliability in Unacknowledged Time-Constrained WSNs" by Philip Parsch and Alejandro Masrur, TU Chemnitz, Germany (contact: philip.parsch@cs.tu-chemnitz.de)

-Please note that OMNeT++ version 4.6 is needed to run this code.
+Please note that OMNeT++ Version 4.6 is need to run this code.
 All configuration is done in omnetpp.ini.
-Results are output as a .csv file and can be processed by Matlab or Excel.
+Results are outputted as a .csv-file and can be processed by Matlab or Excel.

 Configuration (in omnetpp.ini) for the graphs:
 CSMA is mode 5